Fact checked

 Who Can Benefit from Cardiac Service Dogs?

 There are many people, who are dealing with different types of heart conditions and can benefit from the presence of a Cardiac Service Dog.
-Some cardiac conditions are:
+Cardiac service dogs can assist individuals with a wide range of heart conditions, including:

 How Do Cardiac Alert Dogs Detect Changes in the Heart Rate or the Blood Flow?